UniversalDependencies/docs/treebanks/pcm_nsc/index.md

 </ul>

 <ul>
-<li>This corpus contains 19 word types tagged as particles (PART): //+, >+, be, dem, dey, hard, ma, na, naim, no, not, now, n~, o, oya, sef, sey, sha, to</li>
+<li>This corpus contains 16 word types tagged as particles (PART): be, dem, dey, ma, na, naim, no, not, now, n~, o, oya, sef, sey, sha, to</li>
 </ul>

 <ul>
-<li>This corpus contains 39 lemmas tagged as pronouns (PRON): I, a, am, anyone, broda, dat, de, deir, dem, dis, dose, e, each, everything, her, if, im, imself, it, ma, me, naim, one, our, own, she, some, something, una, unasef, us, we, wetin, wey, which, who, you, your, yourself</li>
+<li>This corpus contains 36 lemmas tagged as pronouns (PRON): I, am, anyone, dat, de, deir, dem, dis, dose, e, each, everything, her, if, im, imself, it, ma, me, naim, one, our, own, she, some, something, una, unasef, us, we, wetin, which, who, you, your, yourself</li>
 </ul>

 <ul>
-<li>This corpus contains 14 lemmas tagged as determiners (DET): a, all, anoder, any, dat, dem, dese, di, dis, dose, every, one, some, which</li>
+<li>This corpus contains 13 lemmas tagged as determiners (DET): a, all, anoder, any, dat, dese, di, dis, dose, every, one, some, which</li>
 </ul>

 <ul>
-<li>Out of the above, 8 lemmas occurred sometimes as PRON and sometimes as DET: a, dat, dem, dis, dose, one, some, which</li>
+<li>Out of the above, 6 lemmas occurred sometimes as PRON and sometimes as DET: dat, dis, dose, one, some, which</li>
 </ul>

 <ul>
-<li>This corpus contains 11 lemmas tagged as auxiliaries (AUX): come, de, dey, don, fit, for, go, make, neva, will, {</li>
+<li>This corpus contains 10 lemmas tagged as auxiliaries (AUX): come, de, dey, don, fit, for, go, make, neva, will</li>
 </ul>

 <ul>